imazen/imageflow-dotnet-server/src/Imageflow.Server.Storage.RemoteReader/README.md

     .AddPrefix("/remote/");
 ```

-## Endpoint-Specific Configuration
+## Host-Specific Configuration
 The `HttpClientSelector` accepts a uri and is expected to retun the name of a configured http client.
+This simple example shows how you could add an `authorization` header for a specific remote host.
 ```
     services.AddHttpClient("TrickyHttpClient", config =>
     {